 Deferring your attendance

-Graduands who cannot attend their ceremony on this date, but would like to do so in the future, can choose to defer to a later ceremony.
+If you cannot attend your ceremony on this date, but would like to do so in the future, you can choose to defer your ceremony.
 Graduands may only defer once and will be invited to graduate at a later ceremony.
-Graduands who wish to defer must let us know by completing the relevant section in your registration form.
+Graduands who wish to defer must let us know by completing the relevant section in their registration form by the registration deadline.

-Please note that we cannot guarantee which ceremony you will be deferred to, and you could be invited to any future ceremony which has capacity.
+Please note that we cannot guarantee which ceremony you will be deferred to, and you could be invited to any future ceremony that has capacity.

 Graduating in absentia

-Graduands who are unable/do not wish to attend their ceremony and would not like to attend a future ceremony may graduate in absentia, where they will not be invited to any further in-person ceremonies (for the same degree).
+Graduands who are unable/do not wish to attend their ceremony and would not like to attend a future ceremony can graduate in absentia.
+If they graduate in absentia, they will not be eligible to attend any future in-person ceremonies (for the same degree).

 If you graduate in absentia you can choose to have your name appear in the digital programme, but it will not be read out on stage.

 Faculty Receptions are held at venues across the South Kensington Campus.
-They are an opportunity for graduands, family, and academic staff to come together to celebrate after the ceremony, with drinks and light refreshments.
-The receptions run for 90 minutes.
+They are an opportunity for graduands, family, friends, and academic staff to come together to celebrate after the ceremony, with drinks and light refreshments.
+Faculty Receptions last for 90 minutes.

-Graduand passes to the receptions are complimentary, but you must select this option during registration to secure your place.
-Once registration is open, graduates may also buy up to two guest passes to the Faculty Receptions.
+Graduand passes to the receptions are complimentary, but you must book to attend during registration to secure your place.
+Once registration is open, graduands may also buy their allocation of guest passes to the Faculty Receptions.

 Guest tickets to the ceremony enable guests to watch the graduation ceremony inside the Royal Albert Hall.
-Graduands can also buy two guest tickets to the ceremony at the Royal Albert Hall whilst tickets are available.
+Graduands can also buy their allocation of guest tickets to the ceremony at the Royal Albert Hall while tickets are available.

 Please note guest tickets to the ceremonies in the Royal Albert Hall are sold separately via the Royal Albert Hall Box Office.

-Guests can attend graduation ceremonies in the Royal Albert Hall and the Faculty Receptions, which take place at various venues across the South Kensington campus.
+Guests can attend graduation ceremonies in the Royal Albert Hall, and/or they can attend the Faculty Receptions, which take place at various venues across the South Kensington campus.

-Purchasing more guest tickets than allowed may prevent your fellow graduands from being able to buy their allocation.
-Anyone found to have bought more than their allowed allocation of tickets, or passes, will be considered to be intentionally breaking the Terms and Conditions of the event and all their guest tickets will be cancelled.
+Buying more Royal Albert Hall guest tickets or Faculty Reception Passes than allowed may prevent your fellow graduands from being able to buy their allocation.
+Anyone found to have bought more than their allowed allocation of tickets or passes will be considered to be intentionally breaking the Terms and Conditions of the event and all of their guest tickets and passes will be cancelled.

-Graduation is a formal occasion and as a result may not be suitable for young children.
-Guest ceremony tickets for the Royal Albert Hall or guest Faculty Reception tickets must be bought for any child of two years of age or older.
+Graduation is a formal occasion and, as a result, may not be suitable for young children.
+Guest ceremony tickets for the Royal Albert Hall or guest Faculty Reception passes must be bought for any child of two years of age or older.
 Tickets are not required for children under two years of age if they do not require their own seat.
+Guest Faculty Reception passes are not required for children aged five and under.

-Children under 16 years of age must be accompanied by an adult at all times whilst at the South Kensington Campus, and by an adult guest of the relevant graduand whilst at the Royal Albert Hall.
-Please note that it is not possible for a child to sit with a graduand at any time at the Royal Albert Hall.
+Children under 16 years of age must be accompanied by an adult at all times whilst on the South Kensington Campus and at the Royal Albert Hall.
+Please note that it is not possible for a child to sit with a graduand at any time at the Royal Albert Hall and they must, therefore, be accompanied by one of the graduand’s adult guests.

-At all times, whilst accompanied by their children, the parent is required to exercise sufficient supervision so as to prevent any hazardous situations from arising.
-This includes them being immediately available to intervene if necessary.
 Children must not be left unsupervised under any circumstances, and cover for any brief absences must be obtained.
-The parent would be required to pay particular attention during transit through the campus, especially with small children, since the premises are designed for an adult population.
-Parents are advised to keep the child in a pushchair or always held by the hand / safety reins during transit.
+The responsible adult is required to pay particular attention during transit through the university campus, especially with small children, since the premises are designed for an adult population.
+It is advisable to keep the child in a pushchair or held by the hand / safety reins during transit.

 Guidance on Children on campus can be found here: